-One risk assessment to take into account is where to mount the design relative to the door and frame.
-Since the design is not wireless, the PCB and the connected sensors will be bound meaning there can be a conflict with the wiring and components depending on the desired and needed placement of the design relative to its environment.
-It seems there are two different options when choosing where to mount the design, which cause different conflicts; 1) mount the PCB design onto the door itself (first figure) or 2) mount the design on the wall/frame or the static structure adjacent to the door (second figure).
+One risk assessment taken into account was where to mount the design relative to the door and frame.
+Since the design was not wireless, the PCB and the connected sensors were bound meaning there could be a conflict with the wiring and components depending on the desired and needed placement of the design relative to its environment.
+We had two different options when choosing where to mount the design, which caused different conflicts; 1) mount the PCB design onto the door itself (first figure) or 2) mount the design on the wall/frame or the static structure adjacent to the door (second figure).

-The first way of mounting the PCB means that the entire system will be attached to the door.
-The RFID reader, camera, photo and PIR sensor will be protruding and/or on the outside of the front side of the door, the piezo sensor will either be placed inside the door or flush against the backside along with the rest of the controlling circuit (PCB and Raspberry Pi etc.).
-This way has a few potential problems, but the main problem is how to connect the PCB to the strike and how supply the electric strike with 12 volts.
-The most convenient solution would be to just run wire from the PCB up and around the doorframe to the side of the door to the strike, but using longer connection wire could cause delays and maybe even malfunctions.
+The first way of mounting the PCB meant that the entire system would be attached to the door.
+The RFID reader and camera protruded on the outside of the front side of the door, and the piezo sensor would either be placed inside the door or flush against the backside along with the rest of the controlling circuit (PCB and Raspberry Pi etc.).
+This way had a few potential problems, but the main problem is how to connect the PCB to the strike and how supply the electric strike with 12 volts.
+The most convenient solution was to just run wire from the PCB up and around the doorframe to the side of the door to the strike, but using longer connection wire could cause delays and maybe even malfunctions.

-The second way of mounting the system would require the RFID reader, camera, photo and PIR sensor be protruding and/or on the outside of the of the wall next to the door.
+The second way of mounting the system required the RFID reader and camera to protrude on the outside of the wall next to the door.
 The system would be on the other side of the wall.
-This seems to be more ideal because the system would be very close to the strike and would fix the problem of the first way but would create another problem.
-The piezo element would now need to be wired from the PCB to the door.
-Assuming the element will still need to be on or inside the door, the sensor would have to be wired up and around the doorframe to the side of the door with the hinges because this side opens the least, this could cause delays and malfunctions as well.
+This seemed to be more ideal because the system would be very close to the strike and would fix the problem of the first way but would create another problem.
+The piezo element now needed to be wired from the PCB to the door.
+Since the element still needed to be on or inside the door, the sensor had to be wired up and around the doorframe to the side of the door with the hinges because this side opens the least, which was thought to maybe cause delays and malfunctions as well.
+However, this manner of placement on the door proved to work for KEES.
+There were problems with mounting the piezo to the inside of the door as the door produced unwanted vibrations when a knock was entered, but to solve this the group just had to adjust the threshold for the piezo.